Schroedinger-Hat/youtube-to-anchorfm/README.md

 ### Set a publish date for the episode

 By setting `SET_PUBLISH_DATE`, the new episode can be scheduled for publishing the episode on the date that the YouTube video is uploaded.
-Please note that the scheduling will work if `SAVE_AS_DRAFT` is not set, because Anchor.fm doesn't store publish date for draft episodes.
+Please note that the scheduling will work if `SAVE_AS_DRAFT` is not set, because spotify doesn't store publish date for draft episodes.
-If `SET_PUBLISH_DATE` is not set, then Anchor.fm will choose the current date for publishing.
+If `SET_PUBLISH_DATE` is not set, then spotify will choose the current date for publishing.

 ```yaml
 env: